 - Restrictions on the use of Silent Shooting mode.

-- Silent Shooting cannot be selected when the mode dial is other than P/A/S/M.
+- Silent Shooting can only be selected when the mode dial is set to P/A/S/M (or P/A/S/M/AUTO on the ILCE-1).

 - The following functions cannot be used: